reagento/adaptix/docs/why-not-pydantic.rst

 The essence of aliases is that you have an external and an internal field name, where the external name is unsuitable for use within the program.
-However, the Pydantic combines different representations into ball of mud.
+However, the Pydantic combines different representations into a ball of mud.

 By default, the constructor only accepts fields by their aliases (i.e., using the external names).
 You can change this with the ``populate_by_name`` configuration option.
-This option allows you to use the internal field names in the constructor, yet the constructor will still accept the external representation.
+This option allows you to use the internal field names in the constructor while still accepting the external representation.
 Additionally, this option affects JSON parsing, enabling it to use field names alongside aliases.

 .. literalinclude:: /examples/why_not_pydantic/aliasing_mess_extra.py